napierIO/app-review/README.md

 Fall 2016 Quarter

-This site serves as a one-page site for the Tech Insider mobile app review.
+This site serves as a one-page site for the Tech Insider mobile app review.≈